Kansas Jayhawks men's basketball: McDonald's All-Americans

-The 49 McDonald's All-Americans listed below have played for Kansas.
+The 50 McDonald's All-Americans listed below have played for Kansas.
 An asterisk, "*", Indicates player did not finish his college career at Kansas.
 A cross, "†", indicates player did not begin his college career at Kansas.
 The 2015 game had the most future Jayhawks playing in the game with four, however, two players transferred to Kansas and one transferred out of Kansas.
+The 2022 game also had 4 players but one transferred to Kansas and one transferred out of Kansas.